DHTMLX/scheduler-docs/docs/integrations/angular/state/rxjs.md

 - Working wrapper render (see [Quick Start](integrations/angular/quick-start.md)).
 - Basic Angular dependency injection and RxJS knowledge.

+This tutorial uses the evaluation package `@dhtmlx/trial-angular-scheduler`.
+If you already use the Professional package, replace it with `@dhx/angular-scheduler` in the imports.

 ## Project Layout

 The starter splits the feature into a small set of files: